TaeEllenbecker/AI-Sentiment/README.md

 # AI Sentiment Program

-**This project takes text from an image using [nvidia/NVLM-D-72B from Hugging Face](https://huggingface.co/nvidia/NVLM-D-72B) and feeds it into an AI Sentiment model I created to analyse text from different posts such as Instagram, Twitter (X), etc.**
+**This project takes text from an image using [nvidia/NVLM-D-72B from Hugging Face](https://huggingface.co/nvidia/NVLM-D-72B) and feeds it into an AI Sentiment model I created to analyse text from different posts such as Instagram, Twitter (X), etc. The purpose of this program is to provide reliable and informaitonal feedback based on given text.
+Furthermore, to demonstrate using a pretrained model**

 ## Attribution